Egress FQDN FAQ¶

 AWS NAT gateway does not offer security group function, it relies on security groups by each instance.
 AWS NAT instance’s security group does not have enough entries to support the large set of IP address list.
 The egress filtering needs to happen at Layer 7.

-On the other hand, workloads in AWS are mostly applications where it is deterministic which outbound APIs the application program calls.
+On the other hand, workloads in AWS are mostly applications or programs where it is deterministic which outbound APIs the application program calls.
 For example, the application runs API queries to www.salesforce.com for data retrieving; the application also runs API queries to www.google.com for app authentication.
 In these cases, making sure only these sites are allowed for egress traffic is sufficient from security point of view.
 Note this is very different from on-prem situation where end user traffic and application traffic are mingled together, you may need a full fledged firewall for Internet bound traffic.

 What does Aviatrix FQDN feature do?¶

 Aviatrix Fully Qualified Domain Name (FQDN) Whitelisting is a security service feature specially designed for workloads in public cloud.
 It filters Internet bound egress traffic initiated from workloads in a VPC.
 This service is centrally managed by the Controller and distributedly executed by an Aviatrix gateway instance in the VPC.

 Starting from release 3.4, Aviatrix FQDN Whitelisting filters on any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic and allows only the destination host names (whitelist) specified in the list to pass and drop all other destinations.
 Each host name is specified as fully qualified domain name.
 For example, if you only allow Internet bound traffic to www.salesforce.com, you can list the domain name in the whitelist.